 Be sure to treat it immediately.

-Ficus Audrey Uses
+Uses For Ficus Tree Audrey Uses

 This floor plant provides materials and timber for tying.

-The Indians plant this tree for religious purposes as the Ficus Benghalensis is considered sacred.
+The Indians plant this tree for religious purposes, as the Benghalensis Ficus is considered sacred.

-It is also grown along roadsides, and in large gardens and parks to provide shade.
+It is also grown along roadsides and in large gardens and parks to provide shade.